Climate change: a threat to the stability of the financial services

 To be better prepared for aligning their risk management and governance frameworks when the final requirements are issued, firms should begin to identify the climate-related risks that are tied to their individual business profiles and assess their magnitude.
 One of the key challenges of course will be the lack of reliable data to build models for estimating future climate change impacts.

-Article written by Dharmina Chimanlal, Manager – Regulatory Affairs, Mazars UK.
+Article was written by Dharmina Chimanlal, Manager – Regulatory Affairs, Mazars UK.

 Consultation Paper 23/18 (Prudential Regulation Authority) Enhancing Banks’s and Insurers’ approaches to managing the financial risks from climate change – October 2018